LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 problem, which requires healing resolution within a corrective,

-relational bond.
-We cannot resolve core wounding without highly
+therapeutic relational bond.
+We cannot resolve core wounding without

 to acquire specific, effective self-worth building tools.

 modalities of treatment (i.e. psychotherapy, analysis, cognitive-behavioral

 work, etc.) may not dismantle core trauma, for resolution requires

 healing the Heart that's been damaged in infancy

 primary cause of psychopathology in our society.
 The narcissistic

 parent wants a child who's exactly like him or her~ a carbon